Azure Service Connector

 If a storage account is configured in the connector, only blob storage containers in that storage account will be accessible.
 Otherwise, if a resource group is configured in the connector, only blob storage containers in storage accounts in that resource group will be accessible.
 Finally, if neither a storage account nor a resource group is configured in the connector, all blob storage containers in all accessible storage accounts will be accessible.

-The only Azure authentication method that works with Azure blob storage resources is the service principal authentication method.
+The only Azure authentication methods that work with Azure blob storage resources are the implicit authentication and the service principal authentication method.

 AKS Kubernetes cluster